Stanley Lebor

 Stanley Harvey Lebor (24 September 1934 – 22 November 2014) was an English actor.
 He was best known for his roles as Howard Hughes in the 1980s BBC TV comedy series Ever Decreasing Circles, the Mongon Doctor in Flash Gordon (1980), and as RSM Lord in A Bridge Too Far (1977).
 Before this he was better known for villainous roles in series such as Jason King and The Tomorrow People.

 Life

 Lebor was born in East Ham, London.
 He studied acting at RADA in London.
-In 1961 he joined the Radio Drama Company by winning the Carlton Hobbs Bursary.
+In 1961 he joined the Radio Drama Company by winning the Carleton Hobbs Bursary.

 He appeared in Minder in the Series 1 episode The Bengal Tiger, The Naked Civil Servant, Ever Decreasing Circles, Tarka the Otter, Gandhi, Grange Hill, 'Allo 'Allo!, Superman IV: The Quest for Peace and Last of the Summer Wine.
 In 1986 he acted with Lynda Baron in a party political broadcast for the SDP–Liberal Alliance.